In August of 2016, the European Commission ordered Apple to pay over €13 billion in unpaid taxes to Ireland.

 Instead, they used the story to stir up outrage for more clicks on their social media profiles.
 Practically none of them took the time to explain why the Irish government might refuse such a large cash injection.

 Why doesn’t the Irish government take Apple’s money?

 That €13 billion is nothing in comparison to the amount of money that multinationals such as Apple contribute to the Irish economy on a yearly basis.

-Essentially: Putting billions and billions of Euro in tax receipts at risk for the sake of a quick cash top-up would be incredibly short-sighted.
+Essentially, putting billions and billions of euros in tax receipts at risk for the sake of a quick cash top-up would be incredibly short-sighted.